dcroote/dcroote.github.io/_posts/2024-04-07-credit-cards.md

 1. Simplicity
 2. Profitability <sup>1</sup>

 Again, the ordering is important.
-Simplicity means that the following are disqualifying: rotating categories, complex redemption requirements e.g. through some portal or specific merchant, manual clicking of anything, and linking the card to some other thing e.g. Amazon.
-I would argue broadly speaking that cards with points, rather than cash back, should be suspect since a point is not necessarily a set fraction of a dollar, and the fact that you probably cannot tell me with a high degree of certainty what one point equals in dollars towards something at any given moment without looking it up, or worse, needing to proceed with purchasing something, is proof enough for me.
+Simplicity means that the following are disqualifying: rotating categories, complex redemption requirements e.g. through some portal or specific merchant, manual clicking of anything,<sup>2</sup> and linking the card to some other thing e.g. Amazon.
+I would argue broadly speaking that cards with points, rather than cash back, should be suspect since a point is not necessarily a set fraction of a dollar, and the fact that you probably cannot tell me with a high degree of certainty what one point equals in dollars towards something at any given moment without looking it up,<sup>3</sup> or worse, needing to proceed with purchasing something, is proof enough for me.

 Requiring simplicity, thankfully, also limits the number of cards as it would break Rule 1 to have 5 cards and need to remember which one to pull out for each situation and transaction type.